 Co-authors are Professor James William Kallman Ph.
 D., ARM, Britton Weimer and other attorneys who wrote a chapter in the book: Al Stephens; Alan R. Jampol; Blaine Grant; Merry Palmer; Michael W. Morrison; Matthew S. Marrone; Daniel Meyer; Darlene White; Roy Little; lCastoria, Louis; Peter Biging; Frances O'Meara; Debbie Dutton Lambert; Daina Dennis.

 Chapters in Employment Practices Liability Guide to Risk Exposures and Coverages, Hagglund, Weimer, Speidel & Whitman, National Underwriter, 1998, 2nd Ed.
-2012.
-The second edition of the Employment Practices Liability enables you to take the necssary three steps toward an effective employment practices risk managment plan:
+2012; revised 2013..
+The second edition of the Employment Practices Liability enables you to take the necessary three steps toward an effective employment practices risk management plan:

 1. Recognizing the exposure areas,

-3. Obtaining liability coverages for the risks.
-The eighth chapter is dedicated to Employment Risk Management from A to Z.
+3. Obtaining liability coverages for the risks chapter is dedicated to Employment Risk Management from A to Z.

 * Enables attorneys practicing in coverage litigation to handle agent/broker issues that are increasingly intruding into ordinary coverage litigation

 Minnesota Insurance Law and Practice, eds.
-Britton Weimer, Clarance Hagglund, and Andrew Whitman (West Publishing, 2002); Vols, 22 & 22A, revised 2010.
+Britton Weimer, Clarance Hagglund, and Andrew Whitman (West Publishing, 2002); Vols, 22 & 22A, revised 2010, Supp.
+2013.
 Minnesota Insurance Law and Practice was cited several times by the Minnesota appellate courts in 2011-2012.
-Most of those cites were noted in the 2012 supplement, a copy of which is available, and updated the Pocket Part with co-author Britton Weimer.
-It includes updating Minnesota insurance information, including relevant statutes and forms.
+Is assigned reading in UMN Insurance law Clinic..
 Focuses on the most frequently litigated issues.
 Volume 22, hardbound, identifies core principles in plain language, and highlights cutting-edge issues and cases.
 Used by attorneys and insurance claims adjusters who apply MN Law to insurance policy procurement, underwriting and loss adjusting.

 "Insurance Regulation and Insurers' Interests in Relocation," Andrew Whitman, Richard Butler, and Yijing Cui, Minnesota Center for Insurance Research (Spring 2000), and Journal of Insurance Regulation (Spring 2001).